joe-allen/idk/README.md

     <img src="static/img/logo-lockup.png" alt="Logo" width="200" height="278.082192">
   </a>

   <h3 align="center">Don't know where to go?
-Choose a category and share with a friend.</h3>
+Choose a category and share with a friend and see where you match.</h3>

   <p align="center">
 		&nbsp;